 Children are naturally curious.
 Sometimes they ask BIG questions.
 I did.

 Quite often, I hear from adults who were not welcomed into the end-of-life experiences of loved ones or pets as children.
 Well-meaning relatives attempting to spare them suffering provided confusing information or none at all.
-They were left to their own imaginings, feeling abandoned or overwhelmed in a time of great need.
-This also leaves an imprint.
+They were left to their own imaginings, often feeling abandoned or overwhelmed in a time of great need.
+This leaves a different kind of imprint.

 How can we (parents, educators, elders, caregivers) prepare ourselves to become a trusted resource?